adkr38/Python-Tailwind-Colors/README.md

-## Utility Python class & constants for using tailwindcss palletes
+## Utility Python constants for using tailwindcss palletes

 ```python
 NEUTRAL = Palette(